mattsta/stripe-erlang/README.md

 Status
 ------
 stripe-erlang is a minimal stripe client.
 Currently it only supports nine
-operations: turning a credit card into an opaque token, creating a customer with a token, charging a customer, charging a token, updating a subscription, canceling a subscription, and retrieving customers, events, and invoiceitems.
+operations: turning a credit card into an opaque token, turning a bank account into an opaque token, creating a customer with a token, charging a customer, charging a token, creating a pay-out recipient, updating details of a recipient, transferring money to a recipient, updating a subscription, canceling a subscription, and retrieving customers, events, and invoiceitems.